annameliksetian/annameliksetian.github.io/index.md

 ## Academic Service
 Cognition - International Journal of Cognitive Science:
-- **Ad hoc Reviewer** (2025 – present)
+- **Ad hoc Reviewer** (2025 – present). *Reviewed submitted articles in the field of psycholinguistics and bilingualism.*

 Language Matters in Poland - Celebrating 15 years of Psychology of Language and Bilingualism Lab (LangUsta), Jagiellonian University, Poland:
-- **Organizing Committee Member** (Sep 2025).
+- **Organizing Committee Member** (Sep 2025). *Selected talks and contributed to designing the scientific program of the conference.*

-Social Camp Project: *Social Camp is a project that aims to support informal education and open dialogue in Belarusian society affiliated with Goethe Institute, Warsaw*
+Social Camp Project. *Social Camp is a project that aims to support informal education and open dialogue in Belarusian society affiliated with Goethe Institute, Warsaw*:
-- **Mentor in the field of EdTech** (2024 - 2025). *I conducted 10 one-hour mentoring sessions with an early-stage entrepreneur in the field of education technology.*
+- **Mentor in the field of EdTech** (2024 - 2025). *Conducted 10 one-hour mentoring sessions with an early-stage entrepreneur in the field of education technology.*

 ## Publications
 *Lijewska, Wolna, Durlik, Meliksetian, Sorace, Wodniecka.* **The influence of L2 immersion and L1-reimmersion on reading and grammatical preferences in L1 anaphora**.
 Bilingualism: Language and Cognition (R&R, Sep 2025).